harrydehix/simple-units/README.md

     ], myUnitGroup);
     ```
 - UnitCollections ✅
   - Unit Collections like the `DefaultUnitCollection` are the core entry point to any feature this library provides.
-They are also the key to the library's expandability
+They are also the key to the library's expandability and
     flexibility.
 You can extend the `UnitCollection` class to define your own set of units or extend the `DefaultUnitCollection` class to add your own set of units to the default ones.
   - DefaultUnitCollection ❌
     - A collection of all important units.
 The common user will not need more than this.